GiovanniArcudi/Data-Management-Databases-Coursework/README.md

 # University of Southampton - Databases Coursework
-This coursework covers two key topics of the first-year [COMP1204 - Data Management](https://www.southampton.ac.uk/courses/modules/comp1204.page) module at the University of Southampton: _[Relational Model](https://en.wikipedia.org/wiki/Relational_model)_ and _[SQLite](https://en.wikipedia.org/wiki/SQLite)_.
+This coursework covers two key topics of the first-year [COMP1204 - Data Management](https://www.southampton.ac.uk/courses/modules/comp1204.page) module at the University of Southampton: the _[Relational Model](https://en.wikipedia.org/wiki/Relational_model)_ and _[SQLite](https://en.wikipedia.org/wiki/SQLite)_.

 The coursework is divided into five parts: